Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Hierarchy/DesignDecision-Of-BaselineHierarchy.md

 - every repostiory of ItemzApp will contain only one Repository node in the hierarchy data structure
 - a Repository can contain many Projects in it
 - a Project can contain many Baselines in it
-- a Baseline con contain many BaselineItemzType in it
+- a Baseline can contain many BaselineItemzType in it
-- a BaselineItemzType can contain BaselineItemz in it
+- a BaselineItemzType can contain many BaselineItemz in it
 - a BaselineItemz can contain further many BaselineItemz in it to form Breakdown Structure.